Tamms Correctional Center: History

-The State of Illinois bought the land for the prison from soybean farmers.
-Much of the money used to fund the purchase of the prison land, came from donations made by area residents hoping to have a prison built, so the area's economic fortunes could improve.
-The donated money was over $225,000.
+During the 1990s, the construction of a supermax prison was proposed due to political concerns about increasing overcrowding and gang activity within Illinois correctional institutions. the State of Illinois bought the land for the prison from soybean farmers, and much of the money used to fund the purchase of the prison land, came from donations made by area residents hoping to have a prison built to increase economic activity.
+The donated money was counted to be over $225,000.

+During its operation, Tamms housed prisoners primarily in long-term solitary confinement within the CMAX unit.
+The facility also contained Illinois’s only execution chamber, where lethal injections were carried out.
+Andrew Kokoraleis was executed in the prison in 1999, and was the only execution conducted at the site.
+During its operation Tamms operated at about 50% capacity.
+According to the state, this relatively low occupancy percentage reflected officials being selective about who was imprisoned there.
+Critics of the facility argued that it was built too large and costly.

-As with other supermax prisons, prison reformers advocated for its closing.
+As with other supermax prisons across the country, prison reformers consistently advocated for its closing.
 The Tamms Year Ten campaign was established in 2008 to push for reforms and closure of the prison.
-Brutal conditions were reported by several Illinois newspapers, the American Civil Liberties Union, and reform advocates.
+Brutal and inhumane conditions were reported by several Illinois newspapers, the American Civil Liberties Union, and reform advocates.
 A report by Illinois Department of Corrections validated the claims.
 In 2010, U.S. District Judge G. Patrick Murphy ruled that inmates must be allowed to challenge their transfer to Tamms at a formal hearing and wrote in his decision that "Tamms imposes drastic limitation on human contact, so much so as to inflict lasting psychological and emotional harm on inmates confined there for long periods."

-During its operation Tamms operated at about 50% capacity.
-According to the state, this relatively low occupancy percentage reflected officials being selective about who was imprisoned there.
-Critics of the facility argued that it was built too large and that it was too costly.

 During late February 2012 Illinois Governor Pat Quinn announced the planned closing of the Tamms Correctional Center due to budget cuts, triggering a political debate in the state about its future.
 Shortly thereafter The American Federation of State, County and Municipal Employees filed suit in Alexander County Circuit Court; this was temporarily effective in blocking the closure of the prison.
 On September 4, 2012, the judge in that matter, Charles Cavaness, granted a 30-day injunctive order preventing transfers outside of the prison.
 On September 6, 2012, the state appealed to the Illinois Fifth District Appellate Court.
 Justice Melissa A. Chapman delivered the opinion for the court, with Justices Thomas M. Welch and Stephen L. Spomer in concurrence, denying the state's appeal.

-On January 4, 2013 the prison officially closed.
+On January 4, 2013 the prison officially closed and was left abandoned, following a nationwide trending decline of the usage of supermax prisons.